andreafabrizi/DNSProxy/README.md

 I never meant to state that DNSProxy is faster or better than other DNS servers but it is definitely original on its own.
 A buggy piece of threaded code which I created to help people _transporting_ and _sharing_ DNS data in a fancy way.

+Also note that *dnsp* binary (the pre-DOH version of DNSProxy) is only kept in repository for historical reasons, offers  no backward-compatibility, and may soon disappear.
+Please only use, refer to and commit towards *dnsp-h2* branch.

+Commits for other legacy components will not be accepted.

 ### Issues when launching an instance of dnsp or dnsp-h2
 You may have to stop other running daemons bound to 127.0.0.1:53, as: